 We are currently transcribing Asylum Warrants for ‘Smithston Asylum, Greenock’.
 This happens at The Mitchell Library, Glasgow.

-At the end of the evening everyone will have the opportunity to chat to Rosslyn while enjoying a biscuit (or two) along with a cuppa of Barbara’s delicious tea or coffee, together with a good old blether.
+At the end of the evening everyone will have the opportunity to chat while enjoying a biscuit (or two) along with a cuppa of Barbara’s delicious tea or coffee, together with a good old blether.

 Membership is available to anyone with an interest in family history in, or relating to Renfrewshire, on payment of the annual subscription.
 Membership entitlements will include Society newsletters and guidance with Family History Research.